Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 Advantages of marketplaces:

-Even Upwork customer reviews and testimonials are not 100% reliable since not all customers leave reviews and they are very easy to fake.
+Even Upwork clients' reviews and testimonials are not 100% reliable since not all customers leave reviews and they are very easy to fake.

 Challenges with marketplaces:

-Two other great places to find people to work with are social media and word-of-mouth.
+Two other great places to find people to acquire are social media and word-of-mouth.
 There are a ton of Facebook groups that are dedicated to finding and hiring freelancers.
-Some are related to specific industries while others recommend digital marketing service providers
+Some are related to specific industries while others recommend service providers

 It can be more reliable to get a recommendation from a fellow group member.
-You might find people that are much more experienced and have a proven success record.
+You can find people that are much more experienced and have a proven success record.
+It’s a better bet than posting a job post on an online directory.

 Pros of finding a freelancer on social media:

-However, successfully working with a freelance marketer (no matter the source) also depends on compatibility between your business needs, your communication process, and your potential freelancer’s alignment to both.
-They might be perfectly qualified and a great fit in theory, but it will be up to you to determine if there is chemistry to work with.
+However, successfully working with a freelance marketer (no matter the source) also depends on compatibility between your needs, your communication process, and your potential freelancer’s alignment to both.
+They might be perfectly qualified and a great fit in theory, but only you can determine if there is chemistry to work with.

 Cons of finding a freelancer on social media: